 If you have questions about the process, walk-in appointments are available at both our Boston and Springfield offices.
 You can also call either office with your questions.

 All required applications are available in the Forms & Publications section.

 All retirement applications need to include a copy of your birth certificate, a tax withholding form, veteran's discharge papers (if applicable), a direct deposit form and a signed copy of the option you are choosing.

 If you are married, your spouse must sign and witness your option form.

 If you are naming a beneficiary under Option C a copy of their birth certificate must accompany the application.
 If your option C beneficiary is also your spouse, a copy of your marriage license is required with the application.

 If you have suffered an injury or illness that prevents you from performing your duties at work, you may be eligible for a disability retirement.
 Board approval is required for a Disability retirement.

 If you ever worked for another State, City, County, or Municipality and took a refund of your money when you left, you may be eligible to buy your time back.
 In order for all of this time to qualify, you must complete the buyback before you retire.
 Please see our buyback information page for more.

-If you believe you should retire under Group 2 or Group 4, you must submit a group classification questionnaire and be approved by the Board prior to retiring.
+If you believe you should retire under Group 2 or Group 4, you must submit a and be approved by the Board prior to retiring.
 See our Group Classification Information for more.